mkitt/nodelint.tmbundle/README.md

 ## TextMate Global Settings ##

-Once you have the bundle installed, under the `Support/bin/` folder lives the barebones latest of [nodelint.js][nodelint].
-I'd suggest leaving this alone and let [nodelint.js][nodelint] live it's life, there are plenty other places you can affect configurations.
-If you feel the need to adjust how [nodelint.js][nodelint] works, please fork that repository and ask [Tav][tav] or [myself][mkitt] for a pull request there.
+Once you have the bundle installed, under the `Support/bin/` folder lives the barebones latest of [nodelint][nodelint].
+I'd suggest leaving this alone and let [nodelint][nodelint] live it's life, there are plenty other places you can affect configurations.
+If you feel the need to adjust how [nodelint][nodelint] works, please fork that repository and ask [Tav][tav] or [myself][mkitt] for a pull request there.

 Within `Support/conf/` there are 3 files which you can alter.
-These files are generally what the bundle will read when running [nodelint.js][nodelint] validations:
+These files are generally what the bundle will read when running [nodelint][nodelint] validations:

-- `config.js`: Contains the [JSLint options][jslintopts] that [nodelint.js][nodelint] complains about while it's being run
+- `config.js`: Contains the [JSLint options][jslintopts] that [nodelint][nodelint] complains about while it's being run
 - `summary_reporter.js`: The reporter which displays a TextMate tooltip when a file is saved (`⌘S`).
 - `full_reporter.js`: The reporter which is ran when opening TextMate's web preview (`⌃⇧V`).